British Army Challenger 2 main battle tanks advance down a road near Tapa, Estonia. During the NATO exercise Winter Camp. Source: NATO

 Is this guide still being updated?

 Yes — continuously.
 Bookmark this page.
-For alerts, follow @Grosswald_org on X or subscribe to the free Großwald Curated newsletter.
+For alerts, follow Großwald on Linkedin or @grosswaldorg on X. Subscribe to the free Großwald newsletters, including daily Signal, weekly Curated, and ad-hoc Systems pieces.

 How to Track Late‑Breaking Changes